hustlzp/AccountSystem/README.md

 Features:

 * Sign in & sign up by phone and password.
-* Sign in by social accounts: Wechat, QQ, Weibo, Twitter, Facebook.
+* Sign in by social accounts: Sign In with Apple, Wechat, QQ, Weibo, Twitter, Facebook.
 * Forgot password & reset password.
 * Change avatar, nickname, phone, password.
 * Support anonymous user.